duttaabh/CS-02-GenAI-PDF-Table-Extract/README.md

 9. Login as ec2-user and navigate to /home/ce2-user/ directory (sudo -i -u ec2-user)
 10. Run ./set_env.sh to set the application environment variables
 11. Finally run "streamlit run main.py" to run the streamlit application
-12. The following prompt should appear upon execution of the previous command, please open the 'External URL' to on your browser to view the web application
+12. The following prompt should appear upon execution of the previous command, please open the 'External URL' in your browser to view the web application

   You can now view your Streamlit app in your browser.